elementary-Inc/blog/_posts/2021/2021-10-29-elementary-os-6-odin-updates-october-2021.md

 When Calculator starts up, we now focus the main text entry so that entering numbers with the keyboard works right away.
 We've also improved the experience with multiple windows: there's now a "New Window" action when secondary-clicking Calculator in the Applications Menu or Dock, and we fixed an issue with showing advanced controls so that it only affects the currently focused window.
 Lastly, we now show the correct window title in the Multitasking View.

+## Files

+We fixed an issue where some audio files would have a thumbnail placeholder forever instead of falling back to the audio file type icon when they have no album art.
+We also made sure the overlay bar in the bottom right doesn't briefly appear when switching between bookmarks.
+The names of bookmarked folders will now properly update if your language was changed.
+And we removed the message about reporting issues when running Files from Terminal.

 ## System Settings

 This month [David Hewitt](https://github.com/sponsors/davidmhewitt) spent some time resolving cross-platform issues in System Settings, which should make our desktop environment more easily portable to distros like Fedora and Nix OS.
 This also resulted in better support for locales that use 3-letter language codes and more reliable sidebar updates in User Accounts settings as well as some minor performance improvements.